-Obviously, the people of the Mongoloid race remained in Central Asia before coming here Dravidian people.
+Obviously, the people of the Mongoloid race remained in Central Asia before the Dravidian people came here.
 The presence of Mongoloid traits in a priest from Mohenjodaro may confirm this assumption

 Typological heterogeneity of people of different races in the Upper Paleolithic was smaller than it is now.
 (SCHOKIN GEORIY, 2002: 77).
 In other words, the difference between the prototypes of people of Caucasoid and Mongoloid races was insignificant and they lived under the same environmental conditions in Asia Minor.
-After the Mongolians have migrated through the wide open spaces of Asia, their original phenotypic traits have been developed in different ways under the influence of natural conditions of different habitats.
-As a result, they differ from people of the white race increased, but at the same time developed two distinct racial types, gave rise to a modern Mongoloids and Amerindians.
+After the Mongolians migrated through the wide-open spaces of Asia, their original phenotypic traits have been developed in different ways under the influence of natural conditions of different habitats.
+As a result, they differ between people of the white race increased, but at the same time developed two distinct racial types, giving rise to modern Mongoloids and Amerindians.

 Left: Three Saami women.
 The 1890.
 Photo from Wikipedia

-The latest languages do not contain a clear indication of relationship with Sino-Tibetan, ie they were formed very far from the settlement of the Sino-Tibetan, so we can assume that the people of the yellow race inhabited a vast area in Eastern Europe and Asia at a time when human speech was held only the initial stage of its development.
-Since Saami race is intermediate between Mongoloid and Caucasoid, the presence Saami element in Epi-Paleolitic finds of skulls in Eastern Europe may indicate that at Upper Paleolithic there occurred cross-breeding of anthropologically different ethnic groups, which eventually led to a special variety of racial types, which are now generally refer to the yellow race.
+The latest languages do not contain a clear indication of a relationship with Sino-Tibetan, ie they were formed very far from the settlement of the Sino-Tibetan, so we can assume that the people of the yellow race inhabited a vast area in Eastern Europe and Asia at a time when human speech was held only the initial stage of its development.
+Since the Saami race is intermediate between Mongoloid and Caucasoid, the presence of Saami element in Epi-Paleolithic finds of skulls in Eastern Europe may indicate that at Upper Paleolithic there occurred cross-breeding of anthropologically different ethnic groups, which eventually led to a special variety of racial types, which are now generally referred to the yellow race.

-The resettlement of people in those ancient times was caused by the local population pressure or due to its increasing within a community, or through his increasing among neighbouring tribes.
+The resettlement of people in those ancient times was caused by the local population pressure due to its increase within a community, or through its increase among neighboring tribes.
 (KOZLOV V.I., 1982, 17).
-Hunters moved by groups of about 25 people.
+Hunters moved in groups of about 25 people.
 Clearly, this team can not be a tribe.
-It does not coincide with a father kin.
+It does not coincide with a father's kin.
 As it was pointed out by S. Arutyunov, "tribe, consisting of such groups, each of which requires at the most favorable conditions not less than 400-500 square meters of hunting territory, but often the area 2-3 times greater, can not be soldered, or numerous" (ARUTIUNOV S.A.
 1982, 65).
-Thus, the resettlement of primitive people on the vast expanses of Eastern Europe could itself delay their progress than to promote it, because arriving in an unfamiliar environment people had to spend time and energy to adjust to new conditions of existence (KOZLOV V.I, 1982, 14).
+Thus, the resettlement of primitive people on the vast expanses of Eastern Europe could itself delay their progress than promote it, because arriving in an unfamiliar environment people had to spend time and energy to adjust to new conditions of existence (KOZLOV V.I, 1982, 14).

 As we shall see later, human settlements in certain places existed since ancient times, as this is evidenced by place names.

-Ethnic community is usually defined as a collection of people with a common culture, speaking generally the same language and perceiving as their community as difference of people belonging to other similar communities (SEMIONOV Yu.I.
+An ethnic community is usually defined as a collection of people with a common culture, speaking generally the same language and perceiving their community as different from people belonging to other similar communities (SEMIONOV Yu.I.
 1986, 73).

-Ethnicity is a stable, historically developed community of people characterized by such features, attributes as a common territory, language, economic ties, cultural way of life and ethnic identity, which is expressed primarily in the minds of the real or imaginary community of their origin (KOROLUK V.D.
+Ethnicity is a stable, historically developed community of people characterized by such features, and attributes as a common territory, language, economic ties, cultural way of life, and ethnic identity, which is expressed primarily in the minds of the real or imaginary community of their origin (KOROLUK V.D.
 1985., 134).

-The appointed above features, attributes consist stable structure that allows ethnic group to persist for a long time in different historical periods, even after the loss of one of the features while maintaining self-consciousness.
-Also endogamy is a characteristic feature (or a consequence of the other?).
+The appointed above features attributes consist of a stable structure that allows the ethnic group to persist for a long time in different historical periods, even after the loss of one of the features while maintaining self-consciousness.
+Also, endogamy is a characteristic feature (or a consequence of the other?).
 If during the Palaeolithic and Mesolithic prevailed promiscuity, then we can speak about ethnic units only since Neolithic times.
 Taking into account all known facts, we must admit that the first settlers in Eastern Europe stood at a such low level of social development that there no question of the existence of any ethnic units can be.
-However, these people formed the anthropological basis of ethnogenic processes which began in later period.
+However, these people formed the anthropological basis of ethnogenic processes which began in the later period.